Metric 4: Transfer Admissibility and First-Term Grade Point Average at Receiving USG Institutions

 Analysis and Evaluation of Metric 4

 In terms of academic performance, the data below shows that the significant data point compares grade point averages in the last term at SGSC and the first term at the receiving institution.
-For all but the academic year 2020-2021, SGSC students transferring to other USG institutions achieved a higher first-term grade point average at receiving institutions than they did in their last term at SGSC.
+For all but the academic year 2020-2021, SGSC students transferring to other USG institutions achieved a higher first-term grade point average at receiving institutions than in their last term at SGSC.
 SGSC is preparing students well for the continuation of their academic endeavors.
-For the overall USG state college sector, higher (or the same in AY 2020-2021) grade point averages have been achieved in the first term at receiving USG institutions for every academic year, and prior to AY 2021-2022, at which time SGSC transfers had the highest average GPA in the state college sector at receiving institutions, the state college sector average GPAs had been higher than those of students transferring from SGSC.
+For the overall USG state college sector, higher (or the same) grade point averages have been achieved in the first term at receiving USG institutions for every academic year.
+Before FY 2021-22, at which time SGSC transfers had the highest average GPA in the state college sector at receiving institutions, the state college sector average GPAs had been higher than those of students transferring from SGSC.
 SGSC has highly active tutoring, STEM, writing, and student success centers on both campuses, as well as an expanding early alert system and residential student achievement program to provide students with the tools needed for academic success.
-The five-year average SGSC transfer students' first-term GPA at receiving institutions (2.77) is the minimal threshold of acceptability for 2022-2023, but SGSC aspires to maintain the average at or above 2.80.
+The five-year average SGSC transfer students' first-term GPA at receiving institutions (2.80) is the minimal threshold of acceptability for 2022-23, but SGSC aspires to maintain the average at or above 2.90.